What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research

 \subsection{Summary Takeaways}

-In summary, the simulation settings described above are designed to vary the associations between $Y$, $A$, $X$, and $S$ with increasing complexity, in order to introduce either/both confounding and/or selection bias into the data generating mechanism.
-In settings with neither confounding nor selection bias, all existing and proposed methods perform comparably well, estimating the ACD with low bias and MSE, and nominal coverage.
-In settings of confounding bias (without selection bias), the methods which account for both $A$ and $X$, namely all of the multiple regression and IPTW-based estimators, tend to perform comparatively well, whereas methods that only model $A$ suffer from high bias and negligible coverage.
-When $X$ is introduced into the generation of either/both $S$ and $A$, that is, when selection or selection + confounding bias exists, we see that standard analytic approaches lead to biased estimates and do not attain nominal coverage, whereas the proposed methods perform empirically well, supporting theoretical results derived in the previous section.
-Lastly, our sensitivity analysis reveals that the proposed methods which rely on contrasts and inverse probability weighting, rather than outcome modeling and direct standardization, are more robust to misspecification, particularly as the degree of effect heterogeneity between the groups of interest increases.
+In summary, the simulation and sensitivity analyses described above vary the associations between $Y$, $A$, $\boldsymbol{X}$, $\boldsymbol{U}$, and $S$ to introduce varying degrees of confounding and/or selection bias into the data generating mechanism.
+In our main simulation, across all eight simulation scenarios, the drivers of performance are (1) whether the estimator properly adjusts for the source(s) of bias (confounding, selection, or both), and (2) whether its variance calculation accounts for the stratified, clustered survey design and any weight variability.
+In settings without confounding or selection bias, most existing and proposed methods perform similarly well, providing estimates of the ACD with low bias, low MSE, and nominal coverage.
+In settings with confounding bias (but no selection bias), methods that account for both $A$ and $\boldsymbol{X}$, such as multiple regression and IPTW-based estimators, tend to perform well.
+Methods that only model $A$ often show high bias and negligible coverage.
+When $\boldsymbol{X}$ is introduced into the generation of either/both $S$ and $A$, that is, when selection or selection and confounding bias exists, we see that standard analytic approaches lead to biased estimates and do not attain nominal coverage, whereas the proposed methods perform empirically well, supporting theoretical results derived in the previous section.